 The bottom line; The consumer sees a carpet that looks and feels "horrible" 6 months to a year after it's installed, they see crushed and dingy traffic lanes, ripples all over from the knee kicker installer, and vow to never buy carpet again!
 Frustrated they call the retailer and are told to get it cleaned.

 They call a scampooer to "clean" the carpet.
-To add insult to injury, they come in and spray some miracle solvent on your carpet, rub it around for a few minutes and charge .32 a sqft for this! leaving behind a residue that the consumers are supposed to vacuum away.
+To add insult to injury, they come in and spray some miracle solvent on your carpet, rub it around for a few minutes and charge $200 an hour for this! leaving behind a residue that the consumers are supposed to vacuum away.